DaliaBasa/Active-Directory/ActiveDirectory.md

 - Data Source Name (DSN) - A symbolic name that applications use to request a connection to an ODBC Data Source, it represents the ODBC connection.
 DSN stores the connection details when making connection to the ODBC.
 - Line of Business (LOB) - a general term which refers to a product or a set of related products that serve a particular customer transaction or business need.
 One of the set of critical computer applications perceived as vital to running an enterprise.
 - Namespace (NS) - Unique naming based on hierarchy and logic. </br>
-- Naming Context (NC) - A set of objects organized as a tree.
+- Naming Context (NC) - A set of objects organized as a tree, a contiguous Active Directory subtree that is replicated on one or more domain controllers in a forest (Directory Partition)
 - Naming Context Replica - A variable containing a tree of objects whose root object is identified by some naming context (NC).
 - Microsoft's Open Database Connectivity (ODBC) - The interface that makes it possible for applications to access data from a variety of database managment systems (DBMS).
 ODBC is a low-level, high-performance interface that is designed specifically for relational data stores.
 - Security Identifires (SID) - An identifier for security principals that is used to identify an account or a group.
 Conceptually, the SID is composed of an account authority portion (typically a domain) and a smaller integer representing an identity relative to the account authority, termed the relative identifier (RID).</br>